AntonKrug/smart_watch_mk2/README.md

 # TODO

+- Add protection to sensitive corners of the glass VFD
+- Add a strap so it can be used as a wrist watch
 - Switch from CodeVisionAVR C compiler to GCC compiler
 - Replace the bundled AVR C HAL with C++ implementation
 - Take advantage of `WS2812B` neopixel and provide under-glow